 - Add drip pan with 8 cups of "liquid of choice".

 - Shut the lid and allow the Smoker temp to come back up to 300 degrees.

 - Set up Flame Boss or Egg Genius according to instructions.
 Set Pit temp for 325.

 - Place turkey breast-side up on the grill grate over the drip pan.
 Is meat probe in place?

-- Close the lid and maintain temp of 325 degrees.
+- Close the lid and maintain temp at 325 degrees.

 - Remove turkey at 158 degrees then loosely tent with aluminum foil to rest.

 *The turkey will continue to cook after it is removed from the Smoker.
-By removing it at 158 degrees and tenting in foil, the temperature will carry over to the 165 degree mark – USDA recommended (can confirm with digital meat thermometer).
+By removing it at 158 degrees and tenting in foil, the temperature will carry over to the 165 degree mark – USDA recommended *Cook time may vary.
+Monitor meat temp. for certainty.